isisjade/plugins/README.md

 ## Description

-This is a public respositry for the [8BIT](http://8bit.io) community and the [Standard](http://standardtheme.com) customers to openly contribute, maintain, share, and improve plugins specifically for Standard.
+This is a public repository for the [8BIT](http://8bit.io) community and the [Standard](http://standardtheme.com) customers to openly contribute, maintain, share, and improve plugins specifically for Standard.

 Note that all plugins must be compliant with Standard 3.